Facet Hypertrophy Treatment, Symptoms & Actual Cause

 - Weakness in hips, legs, knees, and ankles

-What Causes Hypertrophy of a Facet Joint?
+What Causes Hypertrophy (Arthritis & Degeneration) Of A Facet Joint?

 Before answering this question, it will be better to differentiate osteoarthritis from Osteophytosis.
 Osteoarthritis is the most common form of arthritis.
 In osteoarthritis, the protective cartilaginous covering of a joint is damaged or worn out.
 Osteophytosis or osteophytes are the spurs that form after the onset of osteoarthritis.
 However, in some cases, it can coincide.
 A loss in spine range of motion, stiffness, discomfort, and pain may arise when osteoarthritis and osteophytosis (bone spurs) impacts spinal joints.

 According to published medical research, the spinal facet joint is at higher risk of developing osteoarthritic changes and osteophytic changes (facet hypertrophy or spurs) than any other Joint.
 As mentioned, disc degeneration always precedes any facet hypertrophy or arthritic changes.
 Although the most common symptom is stiffness, discomfort, pain, or lack of mobility, facet hypertrophy (arthritis or spur) can remain asymptomatic.
 Pain or symptoms associated with facet hypertrophy are often the results of increased physical activity with an existing spine condition such as degenerative disc disease, disc bulge, or disc herniation.
 A thorough assessment and diagnostic imaging are needed to examine the extent of damage and actual cause compressively.